 VIDEO: INTEGRATED TREATMENT IS HARD FOR US AND OUR PATIENTS BUT AT SUNCLOUD HEALTH IT PAYS OFF.

-Dr. Kimberly Dennis, MD, Medical Director, CEO and Co-founder at SunCloud Health tells us why integrated treatment is hard for us and our patients but at SunCloud Health it pays off.
+Kim Dennis, MD, CEDS, MD, Medical Director, CEO and Co-founder at SunCloud Health tells us why integrated treatment is hard for us and our patients but at SunCloud Health it pays off.

 People with addictions—involving alcohol, drugs, food, sex, love, internet, technology, work, money—transform by “attaching” to a culture of recovery.
 Many health care professionals, policy makers and lay people alike assume that addiction is about the substance compulsively consumed or the behavior compulsively performed.
 We believe that addiction is a brain disease, with symptoms that play out behaviorally.
 According to ASAM, the definition of addiction is, “A primary, chronic disease of brain reward, motivation, memory and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.”